 It turns out that this infographic is classic “truthiness“.

-Our first sign that there’s something suspicious about Unz’s infographic is its use of dual x-axes to superimpose two completely different sets of datapoints: Caltech’s Asian enrollment vs. college-aged Asian American population numbers.
+Our first sign that there’s something suspicious about Unz’s infographic is its use of dual y-axes to superimpose two completely different sets of datapoints: Asian enrollment at several schools vs. college-aged Asian American population numbers.
 While there’s nothing innately wrong with doing this, it’s certainly a way of massaging data to make it appear to support your conclusion.
 It’s all in the scaling: Unz has chosen to scale both x-axes in such a way as to make the two datasets appear to mirror one another; yet, one could change the scaling to make it appear differently.
 Again, this doesn’t necessarily invalidate the infographic, but it’s a tip-off that Unz is savvy of how to make presentation choices for the data to add subconscious support to his tale.

 The better question, however, is whether or not we believe Unz’s underlying message: that Ivy League schools aren’t keeping pace in their Asian American enrollment with increases in Asian American population growth.
 Unz seems like he might be correct: after all, Asian Americans are the fastest growing racial or ethnic group in America.
 It seems only intuitive that we should see massive increases in Harvard’s Asian American student population size too, right?